galvaxy/C_Projects/Harmonic_Oscillator/README.md

 Initial conditions are set in main.c along with values for the angular velocity and the spring constant.
 The results of both methods are compared to the analytical calculation in analytical_calc.c.
 The error calculated from the comparison is found in error_analysis.c All results of calculation are written to .txt files in write.c.
 Results can be found in eulerMethod.txt and rungeKuttaMethod.txt.

 The plots.gp is a GnuPlot script which can be run using GnuPlot from terminal to vizualize results.
+The plots are saved as harmonicOscillator.jpeg, error.jpeg and energy.jpeg.
 It can be seen that Runge-Kutta method is a much more reliabel method than Euler method.
 In Euler method, large errors cause a violation in energy conservation.
 These errors are not present in Runge-Kutta method.